I've Moved to Portugal

 Porto reminds me a lot of Paris, actually.
 I think it's because of just the feeling of a European city and the access to the metro, being able to hop on the metro and go anywhere and all the little stores and boutiques and cafes galore.
 And there's a bridge in Porto because there's this huge river that goes through Porto, and there's this bridge that actually is designed by the same person that designed the Eiffel Tower.
 So that's another reason it feels a lot like Paris.
 And I love Paris, but I think I love Porto even more in a different kind of way, because it just is so family friendly here.
 It's like the family friendly version of Paris.
 And when I say family friendly, I mean it's incredible how people just love children here.
 And I feel like everywhere we go, people are just delighted to see my two kids.

-And one example is I took my two year old to this beautiful store that specializes in fragrances and soaps.
+And one example is I took my two-year-old to this beautiful store that specializes in fragrances and soaps.
 They've been selling beautifully packaged soaps for over 100 years.
 And I went there because I really wanted to get a nice perfume for myself.
 I was like, I really want to be intentional about my purchases.
 So I was realizing, you know what?
 I need another perfume.
 I don't want to just get anything.
 I want to go somewhere special.
 And I Googled this really nice, beautiful place with tons of history and tons of beauty, and we went there.

 And so I had my two year old with me, and the sales clerk was we walked into the store, and he saw Mateo, my son, and he gave him a little bar of soap just as a treat, and said hi to him.
 And it's one thing for the person serving you to notice your child and say hi, but this guy practically played with him the whole time, was always trying to make him laugh.
-And Mateo is really sad, so he spent the whole time trying to get on Mateo's good side.
+And Matteo is really sad, so he spent the whole time trying to get on Mateo's good side.
 And it was just so unique because I realized I'd never experienced that before.
 Yeah, people will acknowledge my children if I walked into a store sometimes.
 But here in Porto, it's like they really just truly enjoy children.
 They are playing with them, talking to them.
 Other things I've noticed from the day that we got to Portugal, I just noticed little things, like people would and this kind of sounds creepy, but people would touch my children.

 Like, they'd walk past and pat them on the head or pat them on the arm.
 We cannot go to a metro without someone just trying to make eye contact and be friendly with my children.
 In another setting, it might be kind of suspicious, like, why are you so friendly?
 What's up?
 What do you want?
 What are you doing?
 What's the game here?
 But because we know that Portugal is kind of known for this, or at least the parts of Portugal that we've been to, that we know that people are very family oriented here.
 And it never felt weird.
 It always felt really nice to know that the children are a part of society, they're a part of life.
 They're not just to be seen and not heard.
 They are truly, you know, they feel I can see how, from a child's perspective, they feel more a part of life.
 It's not here's the kids world and here's the adult world.